blkluv/songcast/README.md

 This repository has been created specifically for hackathon use.
 It contains a cleaned version of the SongCast application with all sensitive information removed.

 **Please read the following files before getting started:**
-- [HACKATHON.md](HACKATHON.md) - Overview and ideas for hackathon projects
 - [API_SETUP.md](API_SETUP.md) - Instructions for setting up required API keys

 ## Tech Stack